Christopher Robinson (Upper Canada politician): Early life

-Canada
+Upper Canada

 He retired at half pay in New Brunswick and settled briefly in Queensbury Parish.
-While in New Brunswick, Robinson married in 1784 Esther Sayre, daughter of Rev. John Sayre, who came to the Colonies on behalf of the Society for the Propagation of the Gospel.
+While in New Brunswick, Robinson married in 1784 Esther Sayre (b.
+1763), daughter of Rev. John Sayre of Philadelphia, who came to the colonies on behalf of the Society for the Propagation of the Gospel.
 However, Robinson soon moved to Quebec in search of employment.
 In 1792, Simcoe, now Lieutenant Governor of Upper Canada, offered him a post as a minor surveyor general and he moved to Kingston.

-In 1794, he received his license to practice law and, in 1796, he was elected to the 2nd Parliament of Upper Canada representing Ontario & Addington.
+In 1794, he received his licence to practice law.
+In 1796, he was elected to the 2nd Parliament of Upper Canada representing Ontario & Addington counties.
 In 1797, he played a role in establishing the Law Society of Upper Canada.
 A slave owner, in 1797 Robinson sponsored a bill in the Parliament to allow immigrants to bring their slaves with them.
 The bill passed the Legislative Assembly but was stalled in the Legislative Council and died at the end of the session.

 He died suddenly at York (Toronto) in 1798.
 Robinson was buried at Victoria Memorial Square.
 William Fairfield took his place in the legislative assembly in June 1799.